17kumarAman/ApiTesting/Readme.md

 # Scenarios
 - Check api response should returns 200 status
+- Check api with valid payload.
-- Check api should take right parameters.
+- Check api  with invalid payload.
-- Check if incorrect Username or Password then return unvalid JSON
-- Check if login sucessfull then token is generating or not
+- Check if the login is successful then the token is generated or not.
-- Check api is working or not
-- Check api response data is valid or not.
+- Check api response to match expected response.
-- Check response data's value should not ne null